-The Daughters of the American Revolution (DAR) is now accepting YDNA evidence for lineage society applications.
+The Daughters of the American Revolution (DAR) is now accepting limited autosomal DNA test results, as well as Y DNA evidence for lineage society applications.

-The DAR only accepts one of the three forms of DNA testing, the Y chromosome test, or YDNA (see the requirements here).
-The YDNA traces only a direct paternal line, making it a great choice when trying to link living males with their Revolutionary counterparts.
-This YDNA is passed basically unchanged from generation to generation, making the modern day holder of the YDNA the proud owner of possibly exactly the same YDNA that fought the Redcoats.
+The DAR does accept evidence from the Y chromosome test, or YDNA (see the requirements here).
+The Y DNA traces only a direct paternal line, making it a great choice when trying to link living males with their Revolutionary counterparts.
+This Y DNA is passed basically unchanged from generation to generation, making the modern day holder of the Y DNA the proud owner of possibly exactly the same Y-DNA that fought the Redcoats.

 That’s pretty cool, don’t you think?

 While the results of the testing are only available to members of the group, the statistics page gives us an idea of the scope of this project.
-They currently have 1242 total members and what looks to be about 430 YDNA tests completed (though it is admittedly difficult to tell based on the chart online).
-This means if you think your paternal line may be a candidate for the DAR, you can have a representative of your line tested and compared to the group.
+They currently have over 5500 total project members.
+If you think your paternal line may be a candidate for the DAR, you can have a representative of your line tested and compared to the group.
 If you find a match, you will have relative certainty that you do connect to that patriot, and can then be more confident in your traditional research in pursuit of the necessary paper connections.

-In April the DAR opened up project membership to include mtDNA and autosomal DNA.
-They will not be using these two kinds of DNA in their applications (yet), but hopefully this project will pave the way for the addition of those tests in the future (though, for several reasons, inclusion of these tests in the application process will be more difficult).
+In April the DAR opened up the DNA project membership (not society applications) to include mtDNA and autosomal DNA.
+Hopefully this project will pave the way for the addition of those tests in the future, though, for several reasons, inclusion of these tests in the application process will be more difficult.

-In all honesty, though, they have made just the YDNA process difficult enough.
-Let’s say that you are actually able to trace down multiple generations to find a direct male descendant of your Revolutionary guy to be tested, an individual who is, the DAR mandates, “sharing your maiden name or your mother’s maiden name,” and you convince that unassuming relative to give up his saliva.
+In all honesty, just using Y DNA evidence is going to be difficult enough.
+Let’s say that you are actually able to trace down multiple generations to find a direct male descendant of your Revolutionary guy to be tested, an individual who is, the DAR mandates, “a close male relative of the applicant (or the applicant’s mother) who shares with the applicant (or the applicant’s mother) an unbroken paternal line to the Revolutionary War ancestor” and you convince that unassuming relative to give up his saliva.
 You still are only halfway there.
-The DAR guidelines also state that you have to have a second individual who is “a descendant of the same Revolutionary War ancestor through a different unbroken male lineage that has been previously proven on a DAR application…” I added the emphasis there.
+The DAR guidelines also state that you have to have a second individual who is “a close male relative of a member who has a previously verified application or supplemental through an unbroken male line to a different son of the same patriot.…” I added the emphasis there.

 OK, so let’s say you are a genealogical whiz and, let’s face it, you were lucky, and you find two such candidates and have them tested.

-So while I applaud the DAR for using YDNA testing at all, and for spearheading a special interest project at Family Tree DNA, the reality is that the limitations of direct paternal line genealogy and the requirements of testing make it unlikely that very many will be able to take advantage of the YDNA in their DAR applications.
+So while I applaud the DAR for using Y DNA testing at all, and for spearheading a special interest project at Family Tree DNA, the reality is that the limitations of direct paternal line genealogy and the requirements of testing make it unlikely that very many will be able to take advantage of the Y DNA in their DAR applications.
+Furthermore, although it’s great that the DAR now offers an online video tutorial on using DNA evidence in DAR applications, it seems to be behind a membership wall.
+What’s the point of offering a tutorial on using evidence in an application if someone has to already be a member before they can watch it?
+Hopefully, that will be made available at some point.
+(Please let us know if you hear about it—we’ll update this article.)

 From this update on the DAR, I can send you off with a few reminders right now.

-And third, definitely look at crowd-sourced studies for your particular DNA.
+3. And third, definitely look at crowd-sourced studies for your particular DNA.
 Those surname, location, haplogroup and special interest group projects I mentioned from FTDNA are just some of the ones that might help your research—or that you could use to help someone else’s.
+Read more about DNA projects worth joining!